-Apple has collaborated with governments worldwide to develop guides that give instructions and recommendations for maintaining a more secure environment, also known as "device hardening."
-These guides provide defined and vetted information about how to configure and utilize features in iOS for enhanced protection.
+Apple has collaborated with governments worldwide to develop guides that give instructions and recommendations for maintaining a more secure environment, also known as device hardening for high-risk environments.
+These guides provide defined and vetted information about how to configure and utilize built-in features in iOS for enhanced protection.